symfony-si/symfony-must-watch/README.md

 # Must-watch videos about Symfony

 List of interesting videos, conference talks and tutorials about Symfony and PHP.
 Inspired by `*-must-watch` trend on GitHub.
-Videos listed here are presented mostly in English language and categorized by year.

 ## Index